-There is no need to avoid work or community situations in order to keep your experiences with mental illness private.
+There is no need to avoid university or community situations in order to keep your experiences with mental illness private.
 Many people choose to enter these worlds, but to not share their experiences with others.
-Jose was a popular employee at a large food store for six years and never told co-workers he had been hospitalized for schizophrenia.
-Cynthia car pooled her kids with neighbors for 18 months and never let them know about her depression.
-Fariq went to mosque weekly and never let others know his history with manic depression.
-It wasn't too hard to hide their psychiatric history.
+Jose is a popular student in his third year of college and none of his classmates suspect that he has been struggling with anxiety disorders.
+Cynthia lives with her parents while commuting to school every day.
+She never let them know about her depression.
+Tarik went to mosque weekly and never let others know his history with ADHD.
+It wasn't too hard for each of these individuals to hide their psychiatric history.